Jones leads No. 4 Oregon State women past Northern Arizona - WHIZ News

 BIG PICTURE

-Oregon State has matched the best start in program history.
-The Beavers also opened 10-0 during the 2014-15 season on the way to a 27-5 overall mark.
+Oregon State matched the best start in program history.
+The Beavers also opened 10-0 during the 2014-15 season on the way to a 27-5 mark.

 UP NEXT

 Northern Arizona plays San Jose State on Thursday.
-The Lumberjacks are 4-2 all-time against the Spartans, but their last win in the series came in the 2010-11 season.
+The Lumberjacks are 4-2 all-time against the Spartans, but their last win in the series came during the 2010-11 season.

 Oregon State faces BYU on Thursday, the third meeting between the teams in Hawaii in four seasons.
 The Beavers beat the Cougars on Oahu in 2015 and again the following year in the inaugural Maui Classic.